Click here to listen to a reading of this blog:

-Another important part of awareness months is using them to raise awareness of the condition/s to those who don’t have them.
+Another important part of this awareness month is using it to raise awareness of the health condition to those who do not have it.
 Please see a list of articles you may wish to share with those around you, below.

 - What is hypothyroidism?